 Australians the sought after lot at IPL auction as Cummins fetches record Rs 15.50 crore bid

-Pat Cummins became the the most expensive foreign buy ever in the Indian Premier League (IPL) players' auction here on Thursday when two-time former champions Kolkata Knight Riders shelled out a whopping Rs 15.50 crore for the lead Australian pacer.
-It was also a hefty payday for Cummins' Australian teammate Glenn Maxwell, who returned to Kings XI Punjab with a price tag of Rs 10.75 crore after an intense bidding war with Delhi Capitals.
+Australian pacer Pat Cummins became the most expensive foreign buy ever in the Indian Premier League (IPL) players' auction when two-time champions Kolkata Knight Riders bid a whopping Rs 15.50 crore for him as cricketers from Down Under fetched the biggest deals here on Thursday.
+It was also a hefty payday another Australian, Glenn Maxwell, who returned to Kings XI Punjab with a price tag of Rs 10.75 crore after an intense bidding war with Delhi Capitals.
 KXIP went into the auction with the biggest available purse of Rs 42.70 crore.

+The 31-year-old Maxwell has been on his way back to cricket after taking a sudden break to deal with mental health issues earlier this year.
+Maxwell's compatriot Nathan Coulter-Nile also enjoyed a million-dollar payday at the auction as Mumbai Indians shelled out Rs 8 crore for the pacer.

+Australia's limited-overs captain Aaron Finch went for Rs 4.40 crore to Royal Challengers Bangalore.
+Finch, who had opted out of the 2019 IPL, also attracted a bid from KKR.
+Australia's big-hitting all-rounder Chris Lynn, who was released by Kolkata Knight Riders ahead of the auction, was bought for his base price of Rs 2 crore by defending champions Mumbai Indians, whose opening bid became the winning bid.

 Asked why they paid big money for Cummins and Morgan, KKR's assistant coach Abhishek Nayar said: "Morgan's recent form has been tremendous.
 As a leadership group, Morgan will add a lot of strength to what we already have.
 "And for a player of his (Cummins) calibre, he brings a lot with the ball and bat as well."

-Maxwell, who recently took a break to deal with his mental health issues, returns to KXIP to boost their unsettled middle-order.
+Maxwell returns to KXIP to boost their unsettled middle-order.
 KXIP CEO Satish Menon expressed confidence in Maxwell coming good for them.
 "He was always on our radar.
-The middle order was a bit of concern.
+The middle-order was a bit of concern.
 He has been with us (in the past) so he knows the set up well," said Menon.

-Maxwell's compatriot Nathan Coulter-Nile also enjoyed a million dollar payday at the auction as Mumbai Indians shelled out Rs 8 crore for the pacer.
-Australia's limited-overs captain Aaron Finch went for Rs 4.40 crore to Royal Challengers Bangalore.
-Finch, who had opted out of the 2019 IPL, also attracted a bid from KKR.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)